Why Does My Head Hurt When I Cough?

 Heavy Exertion

 Heavy exertion with physical activity or straining certain muscles can also cause a headache.
 When you have a cough that lasts for days at a time, it can cause you to strain your neck and other muscles.
-Coughing forcefully, whether due to a cold, flu, or other reason, can put a lot of pressure on your head and cause a headache, too.
+Coughing forcefully, whether due to a cold, flu, or other reasons, can put a lot of pressure on your head and cause a headache, too.

 Brain Disorder

 An issue inside your brain can also cause symptoms like a headache when coughing.
 A brain aneurysm, also known as a cerebral aneurysm, refers to a bulging or weakened blood vessel in the brain.
 If this blood vessel ruptures, it can actually become life-threatening.
-A structural defect of the skull, known as a Chiari malformation, can also cause malformation or issue with the part of the brain that is responsible for things like balance.
+A structural defect of the skull, known as a Chiari malformation, can also cause malformation or an issue with the part of the brain that is responsible for things like balance.
 Issues with cerebrospinal fluid can also lead to headaches.

 Brain Tumor